MohammedAmine/helloworld-rs/README.md

 This will **build, deploy, and run** the application in the JBoss EAP server.
 The application opens in the internal default JBoss Developer Studio web browser and presents the "Hello World!"
 Success page.

-#Issues#

-##Issue 1##

-The JAX-WS web service use a simple POJO to implement the service layer.
-Replacing in it with a Stateless EJB Cause a NullPointerException.
-Any help is welcome.
-Thanks for reading !

 #Useful Resources#

 ##Apache Maven##